Narnach/path_of_exile_loot_filters/README.md

 # Narnach's Loot filters for Path of Exile

-(Last major patch update: 3.2 / Bestiary League)
+(Last major patch update: 3.3 / Incursion League)

 These are the [Path of Exile](https://www.pathofexile.com/) loot filters I use in my recordings over at [youtube.com/narnach](https://www.youtube.com/narnach)
 It keeps evolving over time, as my needs keep changing and new things get added to the game over time.
 Make sure to check back [here](https://github.com/Narnach/path_of_exile_loot_filters) every once in a while.
 My biases are towards my playstyle and my needs.
 Yours may be different.